-Discover the process used by voice-over artists in their work from an experienced performer and learn about an exciting potential career.
-Participate in script reading exercises through instructor coaching them and record a practice demo if ready and willing.
+Discover the process used by voice-over artists in their work from an experienced performer.
+Participants can participate in script reading exercises and record a practice demo if they choose.
 The instructor will share her personal experiences as a well-known voice-over artist and provide information about the business side of using your speaking voice for commercials, films and videos.

 Lisa Foster is a successful voice-over artist with Such A Voice.
 Her credits include Crest Toothpaste, Olay products, and Café Appassionato.